Decidability of positive characteristic tame Hahn fields in $\mathcal{L}_t$: The [Lt] -theories of tame Hahn fields

-We will now show that Lemma \ref{lem: ake} implies an AKE-principle in $\L_t$ relative to the algebraic part.
-For this, we will consider monic polynomials $f(X)$ over $A_{\ge 0}$, the valuation ring of $A$.
-For each such polynomial, let $\phi_f$ be the $\L_t$-sentence defined as
+We will now show that Lemma \ref{lem: ake} implies an AKE-principle in $\Lval(K)$ relative to the algebraic part.
+For a set $A\subset L$, denote by $\M_A$ the set of monic polynomials over $A$.
+For each $f\in\M_A$, let $\phi_f$ be the $\Lval(A)$-sentence defined as

 Define

 We then have the following.